 Billy was born in Athens in 1973.
 His formative years were spent making covers for Scorpions compilation tapes on his bedroom floor, reading comics or walking long distances with his dog.
 Aged twelve, Billy visited an Athens design agency with a friend and declared themselves available for work.
 Eight years later he travelled to the UK to study at Camberwell College of Arts, where he befriended a smartly dressed German.

 After a 20-month long military service in Greece, Billy returned to London for an MA at the Royal College of Art.
 During his studies, he successfully undesigned his graduating year’s catalogue and was selected to design a publication for the college’s own imprint, Salvo.
 At his degree show, Billy was awarded the Oberon Book Award and produced a giant sheet of writing paper.
 In 2001 he joined Frank at Brighten the Corners.
+Today Billy is based in Brixton, occasionally visiting the Odenwald and Camberwell where he is a visiting lecturer.

 Before there was Brighten the Corners studio for design, there was Brighten the Corners, the album by Pavement.
 Although tracing the connection may seem difficult, the more persistent listener will find that repeated sessions of Type Slowly, Date w/ IKEA or Old to Begin will offer invaluable insights.